 A separate fund in the City Treasury is established to deposit the proceeds of the Electric Revenue Bonds, 2013 Series and Southern California Air Quality Management District environmental compliance funds.
-As of June 30, 2016 and 2015 there is \$20,922 and \$46,970 recorded.
+As of June 30, 2017 and 2016 there is \$5,669 and \$20,922 recorded.
 The amounts set aside in this account shall remain therein until from time to time expended for the projects and purposes of paying for the costs of acquisition and construction of certain improvements to the Electric System of the City.
 Any remaining unspent bond proceeds once the purposes of the Electric Revenue Bonds, 2013 Series are accomplished will be transferred into the Parity Obligation Payment Fund, held with bond fiscal agent.
+There are no bond proceeds at end of June 30, 2017.

-The restricted cash is in governmental investment pools, such as LAIF and LACPIF are made on the basis of \$1 and not fair value.
-Accordingly, the City's proportionate share in these types of investments is an uncategorized input not defined as a Level 1, Level 2, or Level 3 input.
+Deposit and withdrawals to the City's Treasury Pool are made on the basis of \$1 and not fair value.
+Accordingly, the fair value measurement of the City's proportionate share in the pool is based on uncategorized inputs not defined as a Level 1, Level 2, or Level 3 input.